 Remember that many employers accept applications from graduates with any degree subject, so don't restrict your thinking to the jobs listed here.
 To find out what jobs would suit you, log in to My Prospects.

-When it comes to work experience, quality counts - what matters is that you can demonstrate what you have learnt through experience.
+Other relevant experience includes working within a community setting or within fitness centres in health promotion.
+When it comes to work experience, quality counts, what matters is that you can demonstrate what you have learnt through experience.

 Search for placements and find out more about work experience and internships.

 Many health studies graduates work in the public sector for:

 Others work in the voluntary sector and for medical charities and not-for-profit organisations.

 Opportunities in the private sector can be found, for example, in private healthcare organisations working as a lifestyle consultant, and working in the field of alternative medicine and therapies.
 Many of these options involve being self-employed.